nexodus-io/nexodus/README.md

 within a zone is not supported because that is a nightmare to troubleshoot, creates major fragility in SDN deployments and is all around insanity.
 TLDR; IP address management in v4 networks is important when deploying infrastructure ¯\_(ツ)_/¯

+- For simplicity, we are just using the default, built-in zone `default`.
+You can also use the zones you created in the previous exercise or create a new one.

 - Node1 setup

 ```shell